Hiking

 Hiking opportunities on the Sandias are endless.
 Some 200 miles of trails cover all parts of the mountain, both inside and outside the Wilderness ranging from 5,000 to 10,000 feet elevation.
 Entry to the trails network can take place on any side of the mountain from the Albuquerque Foothills, to Placitas, to Tijeras Canyon, to the east side via the Sandia Crest Scenic Byway.

-Included below are three different trail summaries for a quick overview of some options you may want to consider.
-For much more complete information, please look into the following sources:
+A list of many popular official (maintained) trails in the Sandias can be found here.
+Included below are trail summaries for a quick overview of some options you may want to consider.

 Popular Short Hikes